konstructio/kubefirst-docs/CONTRIBUTING.md

 ## Help

-If you need help in your Kubefirst journey as a contributor, please join our [Slack Community](http://kubefirst.io/slack).
+If you need help in your kubefirst journey as a contributor, please join our [Slack Community](http://kubefirst.io/slack).
 We have the `#contributors` channel where you can ask any questions or get help with anything contribution-related.
 For support as a user, please ask in the `#helping-hands` channel, or directly to @fharper (Fred in Slack), our Developer Advocate.